-After you are done stirring, line up your tiles on your covered work surface and get ready to make some magic!
-Working carefully, spoon out one teaspoon of your resin and pour it gently in the middle of the tile.
-Pour a second teaspoon right on top of the first, and then using your spoon, very gently push the resin outward to the edge of the tile.
-You’ll want a nice even coating of resin from edge to edge, stopping just a hair shy of the edge of the tile.
+After you are done stirring, line up your tiles on your covered work surface and get ready to make some magic.
+Carefully, spoon out one teaspoon of resin and pour it gently in the middle of the tile.
+Next, pour a second teaspoon right on top of the first.
+Then using your spoon, very gently push the resin outward to the edge of the tile.
+You need an even coat of resin from edge to edge, stopping just a hair shy of the edge of the tile.

-Repeat for each tile, and then when you are done take a flashlight, get down low and examine each tile to make sure that you didn’t miss any spots.
+Repeat for each tile.
+When completed, take a flashlight, get down low and examine each tile to make sure that you didn’t miss any spots.

-If you have little bubbles, fear not.
-Take a deep breath and slowly exhale your hot breath over each tile- the carbon dioxide will help pop all of those little bubbles!
-Please make sure you turn away from the tiles before inhaling again though!
-We don’t want you breathing in the resin!
+If you have little bubbles take a deep breath and slowly exhale your hot breath over each tile.
+The carbon dioxide will help pop all of those little bubbles.
+Please make sure you turn away from the tiles before inhaling again though.
+You don’t want to breathe in the resin.
 Repeat as necessary to remove all the bubbles from your coasters.

-This step is the toughest for me.
 Now you must wait patiently for the tiles to dry.
 For a thin coat such as this, it will take between 48-72 hours for a full cure.
-Within 24 hours you should be able to handle them, but wait the time recommended to insure you don’t leave any dings in your newly made coasters!
+Within 24 hours you should be able to handle them.
+However, we recommend to wait the recommended time to insure they are completely dry and you don’t leave any dings on your photo coasters.

-To finish the coasters off, I glue felt to the bottom of them to help protect your table.
-Cut felt into 4 inch squares, and hot glue to the bottom of each coaster.
+Next, glue felt to the bottom of them to help protect your table.
+Cut felt into 4-inch squares and hot glue to the bottom of each coaster.

-Package them up, give them as gifts, or put them to good use in your own home!
-The set above is going to be an engagement gift for a friend who just got engaged.
-I first made a set for my husband and myself almost 2 years ago and they are showing almost no wear!
-The resin is tough and really protects your photos well.
-It also makes for easy clean up- just wipe them off with a damp cloth if they get any stains on them (I may be known to have gotten some sangria on mine…).
+Package them up, give them as gifts, or put them to good use in your own home.
+The tile coasters above are going to be an engagement gift for a friend.
+The resin is tough and protects your photos well.
+It also makes for easy clean up- just wipe them off with a damp cloth if they get any stains on them.

 Here’s the set I made almost 2 years ago – I’d say they held up well!
 They still look as good as the day I made them!